 - Are they interviewing you as much as you are interviewing them as a candidate?

 - Are they in no rush and will wait for an amazing offer?

 - Are they hating their current employment (or lack thereof) and want to move fast?

 It can vary, of course, but how do you know if you are running the risk of losing good candidates because your hiring process is too slow, too arduous, or too complicated?

-We have some clients that will interview candidates as many as 5 times.
-We have some clients that will ask each candidate to complete a technical skill test or exercise to validate their skills that can take hours upon hours to complete.
+We have some clients that will interview technical candidates as many as 5 times.
+We have some clients that will ask each candidate to complete a technical skill test or exercise to validate their skills which can take hours upon hours to complete.
 But how far is too far?
 And how often are you finding that 3rd or 4th interview is identifying a less-than-ideal candidate?
 At what point do you have to consider the law of diminishing returns?

-Hiring Process Circumstances To Consider
+Technical Hiring Process Circumstances To Consider

 Candidates are fine with technical screens… sort of